Signed in as:

 filler@godaddy.com

-At Key Myofunctional Therapy, LLC, we specialize in the evaluation and treatment of Orofacial Myofunctional Disorders (OMDs).
-These functional patterns influence breathing, swallowing, and oral posture, and are deeply connected to overall health.
-Because orofacial function is intertwined with airway dynamics, posture, vision, digestion, and hormonal balance, many patients benefit from a team-based approach.
+At Key Myofunctional Therapy, LLC, we specialize in the evaluation and treatment of Orofacial Myofunctional Disorders (OMDs): patterns that affect breathing, swallowing, and oral posture, and are deeply connected to overall health.

 Uneven facial tone may be related to postural adaptation, muscle tension, or visual imbalance.